tapas-scaffold-tool/tapas/docs/index.md

 Tapas use tapas-index, stored in [GitHub repository](https://github.com/tapas-scaffold-tool/tapas-index) to define tapa source by tapa name.

-To show list of available tapas pass `--list` param to tapas:
+To show list of available tapas pass `--list` flag to tapas:

 ```shell script
 tapas --list